MartinX3-AdministrativeDevelopment/ServerContainerTemplate/base/IPMI.md

 1. Please reboot on rescue mode (as example Ubuntu 18)
 2. Execute `sudo ipmitool mc reset cold`
 3. Wait 5 min
-4. Reboot the server on normal mode
+4. Reboot the server in normal mode
 5. Create a new IPMI session